-The grant of rebates to consumers is generally pro-consumer and thus pro-competitive.
+The grant of rebates is generally pro-competitive.
 But certain forms of rebates may constitute an abuse if applied by a dominant company.
 The concern is that the dominant company exploits its larger base of sales to offer discounts in ways that preclude smaller (but equally efficient) rivals from competing for the contestable portion of a customer's demand.